 Art from garbage: Thomas Sitte transforms everyday objects into miracles

-In the Evangelical Kreuzkirche in Dresden, this month is colorful and creative.
-Until June 15, 2025, the artist presents Thomas Sitte .
-Around 30 impressive objects are exhibited that combine everyday objects with religious topics and thus open up new perspectives.
+Things are colorful and creative this month in the Protestant Kreuzkirche in Dresden.
+The artist presents until June 15, 2025 Thomas Sitte his exhibition “Location of Life”.
+Around 30 impressive objects are on display that combine everyday objects with religious themes and thus open up new perspectives.

 The works are as diverse as a spring day.
-Among other things, the focus is on a no -stop sign that shines in new light, and the body of the crucified Christ.
-Custom has a fine sense of the tragic and bizarre, which shows, for example, in the remarkable women's head made of styrofoam, which is equipped with shovels as a crown and is entitled "Cinderella".
-His work "The Floating", inspired by Ernst Barlach, consists of a beverage can and is accompanied by a poem about loss and dignity.
-This combination of visual art and poetry ensures thoughtful moments.
+In the center is, among other things, a no-parking sign that shines in a new light, as well as the body of the crucified Christ.
+Sitte has a keen sense of the tragic and the bizarre, which is evident, for example, in the remarkable woman's head made of Styrofoam, which is equipped with shovels as a crown and bears the title “Cinderella”.
+His work “The Floating One”, inspired by Ernst Barlach, consists of a drinks can and is accompanied by a poem about loss and dignity.
+This combination of visual art and poetry creates thoughtful moments.

 Creative everyday objects reinterpreted

-A particularly haunting exhibit is the "shelter", which consists of a street lamp, a tap and a mirror.
+A particularly haunting exhibit is the “shelter room,” which consists of a street lamp, a faucet and a mirror.
 There are also verses from Psalm 71, which give the installation additional depth.
-In his art, Sitte addresses the rediscovering of thrown away and its new meaning in the context of life.
-He invites visitors to deal with the fragility and the value of everyday things.
+In his art, Sitte addresses the rediscovery of what has been thrown away and its new meaning in the context of life.
+He invites visitors to examine the fragility and value of everyday things.

-Growing up in Dresden, Sitte brings a musical training because he was a violinist in the North German Philharmonic Rostock.
-In 2006 he began to exhibit plastic work, using materials that he collected in destroyed environments as a child.
-“Life” is the expression of his belief in the aesthetic power of the inconspicuous.
+Growing up in Dresden, Sitte had musical training, as he was a violinist in the North German Philharmonic Orchestra in Rostock.
+In 2006 he began exhibiting sculptural works, repeatedly using materials he collected as a child from destroyed environments.
+“Fundort Leben” is the expression of his belief in the aesthetic power of the inconspicuous.

-The exhibition is accessible during opening hours from Monday to Friday from 10 a.m. to 6 p.m. and on Sundays after the service.
-Further information on the exhibition can be found on the website of CRescendo Germany .
+The exhibition is open during opening hours Monday to Friday from 10 a.m. to 6 p.m. and on Sundays after church services.
+Those interested can find further information about the exhibition on the website Crescendo Germany.

-If you have become curious now, you should not miss the opportunity to be discovered by Thomas Sitte's fascinating works and to be inspired by the story that every object tells.
+Anyone who is now curious should not miss the opportunity to discover the fascinating works of Thomas Sitte and be inspired by the story that each object tells.